tjoyner/ofvioletsandlicorice/chapter8.md

 <!-- Page 63 -->

 Maria let Daniel pour his heart out.
-Then she said "We've all gone close to that hell, and most times it was because we didn't accept ourselves, we covered our diversity with simple, common, clothes.
+Then she said, "We've all gone close to that hell, and most times it was because we didn't accept ourselves, we covered our diversity with simple, common, clothes.
 Have you ever thought that, Daniel?"

 The server arrived with a cart of digestifs.
 He suggested a Barolo Chinato and an ice.
 And while Maria said that she would prefer a limoncello, Daniel reflected on her words.
 What did they mean?